Skip to content

 3. Compare with Upstream

-Before merging to main:
+Before merging to your primary branch:

-• From: origin/main
+• From: origin/<default-branch>

 • To: HEAD